ryanpcmcquen/config-o-matic/README.md

 - Now supports 32 and 64 bit!

-4 options are presented when running the ROOT script:
+6 options are presented when running the ROOT script:

+1. WICD: Installs Wicd, disables NetworkManager.
-1. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
-This is NOT compatible with other options (except WICD).
+2. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
+This is NOT compatible with VANILLA, MATE and SBOGIT.
+If you select NEARFREE, you will NOT be presented with incompatible options.
-2. WICD: Installs Wicd, disables NetworkManager.
 3. VANILLA: Does not install any extra packages.
 4. MATE: Installs the Mate desktop environment.
+5. SBOGIT: Clones the SBo git repo and my slackbuild repo into /root/.
+6. THEMES: Installs a bunch of Caledonia and Numix wallpapers/themes/icons (all GPL).

 Choosing 'no' for NEARFREE, VANILLA and MATE is considered the 'normal' route.
 It will install a lot of additional packages, themes and miscellany.